 It’s one of the most influential games of the last decade and it would be an excellent addition to Mac gaming, easily earning a spot among the finest Mac RPGs available.

 Will Dark Souls ever support MacOS?

 At the time, we learned that someone called “jetpackinteractive” was working on it.
-It turns out, that’s the name of a development studio which is directly connected to Dark Souls.
-They even mention Bandai Namco as client:
+It turns out, that’s the name of a development studio that is directly connected to Dark Souls.
+They even mention Bandai Namco as a client:

 Provided engineering support for Steam upgrade